Enrico-Benedettini/Html-pretty-printer/README.md

 ## How to Run

-To run, type java Main fileName.html.
+To run, type `java Main`.
-Then insert another file name, which will be the new one pretty printed
+Next, you'll be asked your bad formatted code into the terminal.
+Once done, you'll be asked to enter the name of the file where the indented code will be written into